Ezekiel Goldthwait: Biography

-A Loyalist Who Helped Start a Revolution
+A loyalist who helped start a revolution

 Ezekiel Goldthwait definitely had loyalist feelings by 1774.
-He was one of the “Addressors” of Governor Thomas Hutchinson when Hutchinson was recalled to England (and had essentially been driven out of Massachusetts by the Sons of Liberty).
+He was one of the "Addressors" of Governor Thomas Hutchinson when Hutchinson was recalled to England (and had essentially been driven out of Massachusetts by the Sons of Liberty).
 Goldthwait and other influential Bostonians wrote a letter to Hutchinson, thanking him for his service as governor and wishing him well.

 However, a decade and a half before, Goldthwait and a group of other businessmen had been appalled at the writs of assistance that the crown had started issuing to clamp down on colonial smuggling.
 Writs of assistance were essentially search warrants without any limits.
 They authorized customs officials to go anywhere, at any time.
-They required local sheriffs, and even local citizens, to assist in breaking into colonists’ houses or lend whatever assistance customs officials desired.
+They required local sheriffs, and even local citizens, to assist in breaking into colonists' houses or lend whatever assistance customs officials desired.

 In 1761, Goldthwait and a group of other outraged Boston businessmen engaged lawyer James Otis, Jr. to challenge the writs of assistance in court.
-Otis gave the speech of his life, making references to the Magna Carta, classical allusions, natural law, and the colonists' "rights as Englishmen".
+Otis gave the speech of his life, making references to Magna Carta, classical allusions, natural law, and the colonists' "rights as Englishmen".

 The court ruled against Goldthwait and the other merchants.
 However, the case lit the fire that became the American Revolution.
 Otis's arguments were published in the colonies, and stirred widespread support for colonial rights.
 A young lawyer, John Adams, was in the packed courtroom, and was moved by Otis's performance and legal arguments.
 Adams later said that "Then and there the child Independence was born."

+Later life and death

+After the Revolution, Goldthwait took no further part in public affairs.
+He died in Boston on November 27, 1782.